نوع مقاله : علمی پژوهشی

 عنوان مقاله [English]

-A Comparative Analysis of Mullā Ṣadrā’s Burhān al-Ṣiddīqīn and Antony Flew’s Critiques of the Metaphysical Foundations of Arguments for God’s Existence
+A Comparative Analysis of Mullā Ṣadrā’s Burhān al-Ṣiddīqīn and Antony Flew’s Critiques of the Metaphysical Foundations of the Proofs for God’s Existence

 نویسنده [English]